indigo-dc/oidc-agent/gitbook/user.md

 oidc-gen -- A tool for generating oidc account configurations which can be used by oidc-add

-  -d, --delete               delete configuration for the given account -f, --file=FILE            specifies file with client config.
-Implicitly sets -m -g, --debug                sets the log level to DEBUG -m, --manual               Does not use Dynamic Client Registration -o, --output=OUTPUT_FILE   the path where the client config will be saved -v, --verbose              enables verbose mode.
-The stored data will be printed.
+ Getting information:
+  -c, --clients              Prints a list of available client configurations -l, --accounts             Prints a list of available account configurations.
+                             Same as oidc-add -l
+  -p, --print=FILE           Prints the decrypted content of FILE.
+FILE can be
+                             an absolute path or the name of a file placed in oidc-dir (e.g. an account configuration shorrt
+                             name)

+ Generating a new account configuration:
+      --at[=ACCESS_TOKEN]    An access token used for authorization if the registration endpoint is protected -d, --delete               Delete configuration for the given account -f, --file=FILE            Reads the client configuration from FILE.
+                             Implicitly sets -m
+  -m, --manual               Does not use Dynamic Client Registration.
+Client
+                             has to be manually registered beforehand

+ Advanced:
+      --cp[=CERT_PATH]       CERT_PATH is the path to a CA bundle file that will be used with TLS communication -o, --output=OUTPUT_FILE   When using Dynamic Client Registration the resulting client configuration will be stored in OUTPUT_FILE instead of inside the oidc-agent
+                             directory
-  -w, --flow=FLOW            Specifies the flow to be used.
-Multiple space
-                             delimited values possible to express priority.
+      --qr                   When using the device flow a QR-Code containing the device uri is printed -w, --flow=FLOW            Specifies the OIDC flow to be used.
+Multiple space delimited values possible to express priority

+ Internal options:
+      --codeExchangeRequest=REQUEST
+                             Only for internal usage.
+Performs a code exchange request with REQUEST
+      --state=STATE          Only for internal usage.
+Uses STATE to get the associated account config

+ Verbosity:
+  -g, --debug                Sets the log level to DEBUG -v, --verbose              Enables verbose mode

+ Help:
   -?, --help                 Give this help list
-      --usage                Give a short usage message -V, --version              Print program version Mandatory or optional arguments to long options are also mandatory or optional for any corresponding short options.
+      --usage                Give a short usage message -V, --version              Print program version
 ```
 ### Dynamic Client Registration - Manual Client Registration
 oidc-agent requires a registered client for every OpenID Provider used.
 Most likely a user
-does not have a client registered already and doesn't want to do it through a web interface.
+does not have a already registered client and does not want to do it through a web interface.
 If the OpenID Provider supports dynamic registration, the agent can register a new client dynamically.
 One big advantage of using dynamic registration is the fact that oidc-agent will
 register the client with exactly the configuration it needs.